visgl/luma.gl/docs/roadmap.md

 * **Transitions and Animations**.
 * **Visual Effects** - Shadows, blur, postprocessing etc. This continues to be strong goal that we intend to make progress on.
 * **Code Size** - luma.gl has gone through rapid development and we are overhauling the code and build processes to reduce the size.

+# Roadmap for Shadertools

+### Shader Module system improvements

+- App can add its uniforms to the shader module system.
+- Shader module system can now accept function valued uniforms, allowing animation of uniforms.
+- "Compute" shaders
+- Support for Uniform Buffers
+- Unit tests for shader modules under both GLSL 1.00 and GLSL 3.00